• My Account

 If there has been one central theme in my life, it is art and faith and poetry.
 Everything I do seems to connect to this in some way.
 For the last several years I’ve worked as an artist and writer, of course, but these elements are also the lens in which I view the world.
 From my silly hobby of making glass sculptures to my joy at seeing the movie Loving Vincent, I enjoy surrounding myself with things that inspire me.
 I also hope to be an inspiration to others.
 I was thrilled to have an article in GreenCraft this year about a favorite way to preserve love notes and memories.

 I always say that I want my art to be something that will help people connect with God.
-I’m a huge fan of Third Day (you all have heard the hilarious story of how my sister and niece and I chased them down a street and barged in on their dinner!) and I listen to them a lot when I paint.
+I’m a huge fan of Third Day and I listen to them a lot when I paint.
 When I hear their music, I am instantly connected with God and all he does for us.
 I want my art to be like that, and hope that 2018 brings more opportunity to share my art (and writing! and poetry!) in a way that pleases God.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.